Keen to learn more about wine? Read our guide on how to critically assess wines.

 Look of the wine

-Pour a small amount of wine into a glass, tilt the glass at an angle of 45 degrees away from you and look at the wine against a plain white background.
-The table of colors can help you in assessing the wine’s color.
-In addition to the color, assess the appearance of the wine according to the criteria below:
+Pour a small amount of wine into a glass, tilt the glass at an angle of 45 degrees away from you and look at it against a plain white background.

 - Clarity: Intransparent, Cloudy, Translucent, Hazy, Slightly, Transparent, Clear, Radiant, Brilliant